 The right credit card terminal will help you achieve lower rates and protect your business from fraud.
 It would be silly to opt against using one if you take in-person transactions, so the vast majority of business owners do.

 Unfortunately, some unethical Merchant Account Providers take advantage of this must-have mentality and lock businesses in with lengthy, expensive leases for credit card terminals.

 3 Reasons to Avoid Credit Card Machine Leasing Companies

 We've identified three major problems with terminal leasing:

-- Credit Card terminal leasing is falsely advertised as cost-effective.
+- Credit card machine leasing companies falsely advertise this option as cost-effective.